-It is best to assume that the Crimson Bands are not unbreakable, and that the upper echelon of the Marvel Universe in physical power like the Hulk, Thor and Namor can break them.
+It is best to assume the Crimson Bands are not unbreakable, and that the upper echelon of the Marvel Universe in physical power like the Hulk, Thor, and Namor can break them.
 It's still a testament to Doc's power and abilities that he can cast a spell able to constrain almost all beings.

 According to the Hulk scholars at the Defenders Message Board, Bruce Banner has always feared that his father would return to torment him, even from beyond the grave.
 So the Hulk persona has a built-in protection from this, in the form of being able to see ghosts- and Doc's astral form is included.

 In the time before time, before escaping Earth and the God-Eater, the Elder God Chthon wrote his arcane and demonic secrets on indestructible parchments- to fester evil and chaos in the world and to provide himself a way to one day return to Earth [DSSS #11, DS #61].